PetyoPlPetrov/hook-comerse/README.md

 ## Setting up the project

-1. Clone the repository on master branch(it is the default one)
+1. Clone the repository on DEVELOP branch

    - the library source code is located into `src` folder